MMath Mathematics

 Communicating Mathematics & Statistics (20 credits)

-This class provides you with experience of the skills required to undertake project work, and to communicate the findings in written and oral form using a variety of sources, such as books, journals and the internet.
+This module provides you with experience of the skills required to undertake project work, and to communicate the findings in written and oral form using a variety of sources, such as books, journals and the internet.
+You will undertake an individual research project, researching a mathematical or statistical topic and writing a short report on it.

 Modelling & Simulation with Applications to Financial Derivatives (20 credits)

-Here you'll get an introduction to ideas in mathematics and statistics that can be used to model real systems, with an emphasis on the valuation of financial derivatives.
+In this module you'll get an introduction to ideas in mathematics and statistics that can be used to model real systems, with an emphasis on the valuation of financial derivatives.
 This module places equal emphasis on deterministic analysis (calculus, differential equations) and stochastic analysis (Brownian motion, birth and death processes).
 In both cases, in addition to theoretical analysis, appropriate computational algorithms are introduced.
-The first half of the class introduces general modelling and simulation tools, and the second half focuses on the specific application of valuing financial derivatives, including the celebrated Black-Scholes theory.

 Applicable Analysis 3 (20 credits)

-This class will present the main results in Functional Analysis, give an introduction to linear operators on Banach and Hilbert spaces and study applications to integral and differential equations.
+This module will present the main results in Functional Analysis.
+You will also be introduced to linear operators on Banach and Hilbert spaces and study applications to integral and differential equations.

 Statistical Modelling & Analysis (20 credits)

-This class will provide you with a range of applied statistical techniques that can be used in professional life.
+You will be provided with a range of applied statistical techniques that can be used in professional life.
+This module provides you with the fundamental principles of statistical modelling through experimental design and multivariate analysis.

 Fluids & Waves (20 credits)

-You'll be introduced to the theory of Newtonian fluids and its application to flow problems and the dynamics of waves on water and in other contexts.
+In this module you'll be introduced to the theory of Newtonian fluids and its application to flow problems and the dynamics of waves on water and in other contexts.

 Finite Element Methods for Boundary Value Problems & Approximation (20 credits)

-You'll be presented with the basic theory and practice of finite element methods and polynomial and piecewise polynomial approximation theory.
+In this module you'll be presented with the basic theory and practice of finite element methods and polynomial and piecewise polynomial approximation theory.

 Applied Statistics in Society (20 credits)

-You'll be introduced to a range of modern statistical methods and practices used in industry, commerce and research, and will develop skills in your application and presentation.
+In this module you'll be introduced to a range of modern statistical methods and practices used in industry, commerce and research, and you will develop skills in your application and presentation.

 Mathematical Biology & Marine Population Modelling (20 credits)

-Here you'll learn the application of mathematical models to a variety of problems in biology, medicine, and ecology.
-It'll show the application of ordinary differential equations to simple biological and medical problems, the use of mathematical modelling in biochemical reactions, the application of partial differential equations in describing spatial processes such as cancer growth and pattern formation in embryonic development, and the use of delay-differential equations in physiological processes.
 The marine population modelling element will introduce the use of difference models to represent population processes through applications to fisheries, and the use of coupled ODE system to represent ecosystems.
 Practical work will include example class case studies that will explore a real-world application of an ecosystem model.

 Mathematical Introduction to Networks (20 credits)

-This class will demonstrate the central role network theory plays in mathematical modelling.
+This module will demonstrate the central role network theory plays in mathematical modelling.
 It'll also show the intimate connection between linear algebra and graph theory and how to use this connection to develop a sound theoretical understanding of network theory.
 Finally, it'll apply this theory as a tool for revealing structure in networks.

 Medical Statistics (20 credits)

-Project
+Project (40 credits)

-The class will provide you with experience and expertise in skills required to undertake a sustained and significant individual project in a mathematical or statistical area, using a variety of sources, such as books, journals and the internet, and to communicate the findings in written and oral form.
+The module will provide you with experience and expertise in skills required to undertake a sustained and significant individual project in a mathematical or statistical area, using a variety of sources, such as books, journals and the internet, and to communicate the findings in written and oral form.

-To present the main results in Functional Analysis, give an introduction to linear operators on Banach and Hilbert spaces and study applications to integral and differential equations.
+This module will present the main results in Functional Analysis, give an introduction to linear operators on Banach and Hilbert spaces and study applications to integral and differential equations.

 The marine population modelling element will introduce the use of difference models to represent population processes through applications to fisheries, and the use of coupled ODE system to represent ecosystems.
 Practical work will include example class case studies that'll explore a real-world application of an ecosystem model.

-This class will demonstrate the central role network theory plays in mathematical modelling.
+This module will demonstrate the central role network theory plays in mathematical modelling.
 It'll show the intimate connection between linear algebra and graph theory and how to use this connection to develop a sound theoretical understanding of network theory.
 Finally, application of the theory as a tool for revealing structure in networks.

-Topics in Applied Analysis
+Topics in Applied Analysis (20 credits)

-This class will expose you to a number of diverse topics in modern applied analysis, explaining how key theoretical ideas underpin methods that play an important role in investigations into problems arising in the applied sciences.
+This module will expose you to a number of diverse topics in modern applied analysis, explaining how key theoretical ideas underpin methods that play an important role in investigations into problems arising in the applied sciences.

-Topics in Applied Statistics
+Topics in Applied Statistics (20 credits)

-This class will expose you to a number of diverse topics in modern applied statistics, explaining how key theoretical ideas underpin methods that play an important role in investigations into problems arising in the applied sciences.
+This module will expose you to a number of diverse topics in modern applied statistics, explaining how key theoretical ideas underpin methods that play an important role in investigations into problems arising in the applied sciences.

-Topics in Applied Mathematics
+Topics in Applied Mathematics (20 credits)

-Topics in Numerical Analysis
+Topics in Numerical Analysis (20 credits)

-Topics in Biological & Ecological Modelling
+Topics in Biological & Ecological Modelling (20 credits)

 Learning & teaching